antiantilopa/primitive-engine/DOC.md

 ### RectShapeComponent.draw()
 RectShapeComponent.draw() -> None
-if game object contains [Color Component](#color-component), draws rectangle centered in transform, with known width, height, and color.
+if need_draw is True and game object contains [Color Component](#color-component), draws rectangle centered in transform, with known width, height, and color.

 ---